 Crypto mining vs liquidity mining

 You might have heard the phrase liquidity mining thrown around, but this shouldn't be confused with crypto mining.
-We've got a great guide on liquidity mining and how it's taxed - but in short, liquidity mining is a niche of yield farming.
+We've got a great guide on liquidity mining and how it's taxed - but in short, liquidity mining is a means of making passive income from your crypto assets.
 It's where crypto investors add funds to various DeFi protocol's liquidity pools in order to earn liquidity pool tokens .They're not minting new tokens or processing transactions - they're being rewarded for providing liquidity to a given DeFi protocol.

 How much do crypto miners make?